Dylaris/lucalc/README.md

 It is a calculator implemented in lua to learn about expression parsing.

-It uses bytecode and pratt parsing.
+It uses pratt parsing and is based on a stupid virtual machine.

 ## Feature

-Support for integer operations: '+', '-', '*', and '/'.
+Support for integer operations: '(', ')', '+', '-', '*', and '/'.

 ## Reference
 - [Crafting Interpreter](https://craftinginterpreters.fullstack.org.cn/compiling-expressions.html)